spectrocloud/librarium/docs/docs-content/user-management/saml-sso/saml-sso.md

   [OAuth 2.0](https://www.rfc-editor.org/rfc/rfc6749), a widely used authorization framework.
 OIDC supports distributed identity providers and supports social login providers such as Google or GitHub.

+## Limitations

+- Palette [API keys](../authentication/api-key/api-key.md) that belong to Palette users removed from the organization through OIDC/SAML are not automatically removed.
+We recommend that you remove these keys to ensure that they are no longer used.
+You can programmatically remove the API keys using the REST API or the Palette SDK.
+Check out the [Delete API Key](../authentication/api-key/delete-api-key.md) page for more information on how to delete an API key programmatically.

 Check out the following resources to enable SSO in Palette with the supported Identity Providers (IDP).

 ## Resources